cozy/americano/README.md

 # Americano

-Express is an awesome tool to build small web application but when you start with it you don't know how to organize your code and writing your routes and configuration often lead to an ugly code.
-To solve that Americano acts as wrapper around Express and make it more opiniated about how to write routes and configuration.
+Express is an awesome tool to build small web application but when you start with it writing your routes and configuration often lead to an ugly code.
+To solve that, Americano acts as wrapper around Express and make it more opiniated about how to write routes and configuration.
 See in the following what does that mean.